Compare the best first cars

 You can read more about buying a car on finance in our guide on PCP car financing.

-The two key words here are reliability and economy.
+Insurance should be your first concern.
+New drivers are facing hefty premiums at the moment, so make sure you get a quote before buying a car and finding out you can’t afford the insurance.
+Once that’s settled, you also want to consider reliability and economy.
 With fuel prices the way they are, you don’t want something that’s getting any less than 45mpg on average (and preferably better than that).
 Reliability is key too, as even if problems can be sorted under warranty, if you’re in a first car you’re also probably in a first job, and missing days to get your car fixed is a no-no.